-With the expansion of remote care, it can be difficult to tell who qualifies for, and who pays for, Remote Patient Monitoring (RPM).
+With the expansion of remote care, it can be difficult to tell who qualifies for, and who pays for, remote patient monitoring (RPM).
 There are a few rules that apply when it comes to those who can receive remote care for RPM.
-These spanh age, the patient's condition, their location, and whether they are a new or established patient with their practitioner.
-Practices with patients who are eligible for Remote Patient Monitoring enroll in a RPM program immediately to start giving their patients more personalized and effective care today.
+These span age, the patient’s condition, their location, and whether they are a new or established patient with their practitioner.
+Practices with patients who are eligible for remote monitoring enroll in a RPM program immediately to start giving their patients more personalized and effective care today.

 Qualification will vary depending on patient coverage.
-To determine whether your patient is eligible for Remote Patient Monitoring, we’ve answered some frequently asked questions:,
+To determine whether your patient is eligible for RPM, we’ve answered some frequently asked questions:,

 Medicare patients who are already established are permitted to communicate with practitioners through a variety of technological platforms such as telephone calls, video conferencing, or imaging.
 Medicare will pay for these virtual check-ins so that patients can continue to communicate with their physicians regardless of condition or location and avoid unnecessary doctor visits.